johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab10.md

   password: root
 ```

 We'll also need to add secret to our config/secrets.yml, you can do the not best practice and use the develop one.

+We'll need to commit some of our code

 Now we should be able to deploy our site.
 ```